PouceHeure/ros_detection_legs/README.md

 #### raise positive data

-We can raise positive data with applying a rotation on these data.
+We can raise positive data by applying a rotation on these data.

 ![graph_raising](.doc/graph/raising.png)